musman-uk/portfolio/exploratory-projects/game-development/README.md

 the foundation for commercial game systems (Baer, 1972).
 These early developments established games as a new form of digital expression, shaped by both technological constraints and creative experimentation.
-This essay examines game development through the psychology of play, the practical craft of building games, and the exploratory projects that informed my early understanding of the medium.
+This essay examines game development through the psychology of play, the technical foundations that support modern games, and the design tensions that shape how interactive experiences are created.

 ---

-### 🧠 Psychology of Play and Interaction
+### 🧠 Psychology of Play

 Games rely on how players perceive, learn, and respond to systems.
 Cognitive psychology shows that players form mental models to understand how a game